Anna Funder

 Anna Funder (born 1966) is an Australian author.
-She is the author of Stasiland and All That I Am and the novella The Girl With the Dogs.
+She is the author of Stasiland, All That I Am, Wifedom: Mrs Orwell’s Invisible Life and the novella The Girl With the Dogs.

+Anna’s book Wifedom was a Sunday Times Bestseller and New York Times Notable Book of 2023.

 Life

+Education

-Funder went to primary school in Melbourne and Paris; she attended Star of the Sea College and graduated as Dux in 1983.
-She studied at the University of Melbourne and the Freie Universität of Berlin, and holds a BA (Hons) and LLB (Hons).
-She also has an MA from the University of Melbourne and a Doctor of Creative Arts from the University of Technology Sydney.
+Funder attended primary school in Melbourne and Paris; and later Star of the Sea College, Melbourne, graduating as dux in 1983.
+She studied at the University of Melbourne and the Freie Universität of Berlin, and holds a BA (Hons) and an LLB (Hons).
+She also holds an MA from the University of Melbourne and a Doctor of Creative Arts degree from the University of Technology Sydney.

+Funder speaks French and German fluently.

+Legal career

 Funder worked for the Australian Government as an international lawyer in human rights, constitutional law and treaty negotiation, before turning to writing full-time in the late 1990s.

-Anna Funder's writing has received numerous accolades and awards.
-Her essays, feature articles and columns have appeared in numerous publications, such as The Guardian, The Sunday Times, The Sydney Morning Herald, Best Australian Essays and The Monthly.
-She has toured as a public speaker, and is a former DAAD (Berlin), Australia Council for the Arts, NSW Writing and Rockefeller Foundation Fellow.

-In 2011 she was appointed to the Literature Board of the Australia Council.
+Family

-Funder speaks French and German fluently.
-She lived with her husband and three children in Brooklyn, New York, returning to Australia after three and a half years.
+She lived with her husband and three children in Brooklyn, New York, returning to Australia in 2015 after three and a half years.

 Stasiland

-Funder's Stasiland tells stories of people who resisted the communist dictatorship of East Germany, and of people who worked for its secret police, the Stasi.
-Stasiland has been published in twenty countries and translated into seventeen languages; it is on school and university reading lists around the world.
+Funder's first book Stasiland published in 2003 tells the stories of people who resisted the communist dictatorship of East Germany, and of people who worked for its secret police, the Stasi.
+Stasiland has been translated into 16 languages.

 Stasiland won the 2004 Samuel Johnson Prize and was also the finalist for the Age Book of the Year Awards, Guardian First Book Award, Queensland Premier's Literary Award, Adelaide Festival Awards for Literature (Innovation in Writing), Index Freedom of Expression Awards and the W.H.
 Heinemann Award.

 All That I Am

 Funder's 2012 novel All That I Am tells the previously untold story of four German-Jewish anti-Hitler activists forced to flee to London.
 There, they continued the dangerous and illegal work of smuggling documents out of Goering's office, and giving them to Winston Churchill (a backbencher at the time) to try to alert the world to Hitler's plans for war.
-In 1935 two of them were found dead from poison in mysterious circumstances in a locked room in Bloomsbury.The book was called "Superb" by The Spectator, "strong and impressively humane" by the Times Literary Supplement), "a beautiful ensemble novel of Graham Green’esque proportions" by Weekendavisen and "an essential novel" by Colum McCann.
+In 1935 two of them were found dead from poison in mysterious circumstances in a locked room in Bloomsbury.
+The book was called "superb" by The Spectator, "strong and impressively humane" by the Times Literary Supplement), "a beautiful ensemble novel of Graham Greene’esque proportions" by Weekendavisen and "an essential novel" by Colum McCann.

-All That I Am has been published in twenty countries and spent over one and a half years on the bestseller list, appearing several times at number one.
 The novel was BBC Book of the Week and Book at Bedtime in the UK, and The Times (London) Book of the Month for May 2012.